siddhantkushwaha/Falcon/README.md

       credentials.
     - Move it inside config/.
 - Add emails.json inside `data/`, it should look like data/emails_templates.json
+- Copy `data/rules_sample.csv` to `data/rules.csv` to begin with.
 - Run `python/manage.py --update_rules` to push rules from `data/rules.csv` to SQL db.
 - Run `python/cleanup.py`

 ###### Adding more rules to rules.csv

-- The rules csv has below fields
+- The rules csv needs below fields
     * `type` - If given query applies to true, this command type will be applied.
         * `blacklist` - Move to trash.
         * `whitelist` - Falcon will skip this email.